hiimvikash/hiimvikash/README.md

 # नमस्ते, I'm Vikash Gupta 🙏🏻

-I’m a Computer Science engineer who enjoys building things that are useful and simple.
-I like solving practical problems and making applications that actually help in real scenarios.

-I try to keep learning new technologies and improve step by step, because every project teaches me something new.
+I’m a Computer Science engineer who loves building simple and useful things.
+I try to keep learning step by step — every project, every bug, every new tool teaches me something new.
+That’s the fun part of this field.

-My background in Data Structures and Algorithms gives me a good base to think logically and build solutions that can work better as they grow.

----

-## 🚀 What I Do
+🚀 What I’m into right now

-- **Full-Stack Development:** I work on complete web applications, from frontend to backend.
-I use modern frameworks and tech, and try to make apps which are strong, fast and easy to use.
+- **Full-Stack Development →** I enjoy working on complete applications, from frontend to backend.
+I try to make them fast, reliable, and easy to use.

-- **Backend & System Design:** I really enjoy backend part.
-I design APIs, work with microservices, and think about how system will scale when users grow.
-Also like solving problem of distributed system.
+- **Backend & System Design →** I find backend really exciting — designing APIs, working with microservices, and thinking about how systems will scale when more people start using them.

-- **Problem Solving:** I have strong base in Data Structures and Algorithms, So I am good at breaking big problems into small parts and solving them.
+- **Problem Solving →** I like solving LeetCode questions as a game.
+Haven’t been regular lately, but I’m planning to get back to it soon.
+Breaking big problems into smaller steps and solving them is something I genuinely enjoy.

-These days I am learning about Large Language Models (LLMs) and building small proof-of-concepts to see how they can be used in real apps and also how can I automate few tasks by providing tools to LLMs.
+- **Exploring LLMs →** These days, I’m experimenting with Large Language Models — building small proof-of-concepts to see how they can fit into real applications and automate boring tasks.

-Along with that, I’ve started writing on Medium about my learnings in React and other technologies.
-Whatever I explore, I try to make a blog out of it — so it’s useful for others and also helps me understand things better.
+I’ve also started writing about my learnings in React and other technologies on medium.
+Writing helps me clear my own understanding, and if it helps someone else along the way, that’s even better.
 You can find them [here](https://hiimvikash.medium.com/)

 ---